disease-maps/disease-maps.github.io/pages/projects/isd_guide.md

  ![step11](https://github.com/user-attachments/assets/c95687ab-408b-4a56-8989-53f512340bf1)

-f the selected overlay contains a dataset with gene symbols along with a fixed color, e.g., orange, as it happens for the overlay “Omics: Genes harboring AD-associated SNPs from Open Targets Genetics database”, you see, after clicking “View”, the corresponding genes highlighted in orange in this map.
+If the selected overlay contains a dataset with gene symbols along with a fixed color, e.g., orange, as it happens for the overlay “Omics: Genes harboring AD-associated SNPs from Open Targets Genetics database”, you see, after clicking “View”, the corresponding genes highlighted in orange in this map.
 The color is shown in the horizontal bar at the bottom of “Overalys”.
 If you want to remove the highlights, click “Hide”.

 ![step12](https://github.com/user-attachments/assets/02627fea-4146-4378-987c-fdbcac221df1)